ClusterLabs/PAF/Quick_Start-Debian-8.md

 Node srv3: online
 ```

-We can now feed this cluster with some resource to keep available.
+We can now feed this cluster with some resources to keep available.
 This guide
-use the cluster client `crm` to setup everything.
+use the cluster client `crmsh` to setup everything.

 ## Cluster resource creation and management

-This setup create three different resources: `pgsql-ha`, `pgsql-master-ip`
+This setup creates three different resources: `pgsql-ha`, `pgsql-master-ip`
 and `fence_vm_xxx`.

-The `pgsql-ha` resource represent all the PostgreSQL instances of your cluster
+The `pgsql-ha` resource represents all the PostgreSQL instances of your cluster
-and control where is the primary and who are the standbys.
-The
+and controls where is the primary and where are the standbys.
-`pgsql-master-ip` is located on the node hosting the postgres master.
-The last
+The `pgsql-master-ip` is located on the node hosting the PostgreSQL master
+resource.
-resources `fence_vm_xxx` are stonith resource: we create one stonith
+The last resources `fence_vm_xxx` are STONITH resources, used to manage fencing.
-resource for each node.
-Each fencing resource will not be allowed to run on the
+We create one STONITH resource for each node.
+Each fencing resource will not be
-node it is suppose to stop.
-We are using the fence_vm stonith agent, which is
+allowed to run on the node it is supposed to stop.
+We are using the
-power fencing agent allowing to power on or off a virtual machine through the
+`fence_virsh` fencing agent, which is power fencing agent allowing to power on
-`virsh` command.
-For more information about fencing, see documentation
+or off a virtual machine through the `virsh` command.
+For more information
-`docs/FENCING.md` in the source code or online:
+about fencing, see documentation `docs/FENCING.md` in the source code or
+online:
 [http://dalibo.github.com/PAF/fencing.html]({{ site.baseurl }}/fencing.html).

 First of all, let's start with some basic setup of the cluster: